CosmWasm/sylvia-book/src/basics/entry-points.md

 `Sylvia` generates the entry_points with [`#[entry_point]`](https://docs.rs/cosmwasm-std/1.3.1/cosmwasm_std/attr.entry_point.html)
 attribute macro.
 Its purpose is to wrap the whole entry point to the form Wasm runtime understands.
 The proper Wasm entry points can use only basic types supported natively by Wasm specification, and Rust structures and enums are not in this set.
-Working with such entry points would be rather overcomplicated, so CosmWasm creators delivered the `entry_point` macro.
+Working with such entry points would be overcomplicated, so CosmWasm creators delivered the `entry_point` macro.
 It creates the raw Wasm entry point, calling the decorated function internally and doing all the magic required to build our high-level Rust arguments from arguments passed by Wasm runtime.

-Now that our contract has proper entry point let's build it and check if it's properly defined.
+Now that our contract has a proper `entry point` let's build it and check if it's properly defined.

 ```
 contract $ cargo build --release --target wasm32-unknown-unknown --lib